Christopher L. Hodapp: Career

 In 2010, Hodapp and Von Kannon developed episodes for the History Channel program, Brad Meltzer's Decoded, and contributed material on conspiracies and secret societies for TruTV.
 They are both frequently interviewed on the subject of Freemasonry and other 'secret societies' by the History, Discovery, and American Heroes channels.
 Their most recent collaboration is RVs and Campers For Dummies for John Wiley and Sons Publishing in 2021.

 Hodapp's long membership in the Masonic fraternity in the state of Indiana led to his being commissioned to write an updated history book for the Grand Lodge of Indiana F&AM's bicentennial year of 2018 – Heritage Endures: Perspectives On 200 Years Of Indiana Freemasonry.
 That same year, he was given the Caleb B. Smith Medal of Honor, the highest honor awarded by the Grand Lodge F&AM of Indiana for his service to Freemasonry.

 He has written for Templar History Magazine, Masonic Magazine, The Indiana Freemason Magazine, Knight Templar Magazine, The Phylaxis Magazine, The Scottish Rite Journal, The Square, and Indianapolis Monthly Magazine.
-Between 2005-2008, he wrote a monthly humor column for the Texas-based Living Natural First Magazine, A Pilgrim's Progress: True Tales of an Organic Greenhorn.
+Between 2005 and 2008, he wrote a monthly humor column for the Texas-based Living Natural First Magazine, A Pilgrim's Progress: True Tales of an Organic Greenhorn.

-Hodapp's popular Freemasons For Dummies blog started in 2006 and is one of the most frequented English-language websites in the world for current, factual international news about the Masonic fraternity.
+Hodapp's Freemasons For Dummies blog started in 2006.
 In reviewing Masonic websites for the Scottish Rite Journal, author James Tresner called it "thought provoking and is often the first place on the web where new ideas and matters of interest are posted."

-In 2012, Hodapp was named as Friar #101 in the Society of Blue Friars, an organization created in 1932 specifically to recognize international authors of books about Freemasonry.
+In 2012, Hodapp was named as Friar #101 in The Society of Blue Friars, an organization created in 1932 specifically to recognize international authors of books about Freemasonry.
 In 2019, he was named Worshipful Master of the Dwight L. Smith Lodge of Research U.D. in Indiana.